 Listen closely to the voice (male, female), voice quality (calm, excited), accents and speech impediments.

 Immediately after the caller hangs up, call the police.
 Clear the building.
 The police will handle the actual bomb search.

 The Library may close (or postpone opening) when weather conditions exist making it highly improbable for travel.
 The primary factor of any decision made will be the safety of the staff and the library patrons.
 However, maximum effort will be made to maintain regular library operating hours.

 If hazardous road conditions occur, the library director will inform the Library Board President (or Vice President, in the event the President is unavailable) of the situation.

 In the event of a tornado warning (i.e. a funnel has been sited) the village siren will sound the warning.
-Library staff will then listen to the weather radio in order to determine the location of the storm.
-The staff will then inform patrons of the situation and give them the option to seek shelter of their choice or to proceed to the Village Hall with Library staff.
+Library staff will check the weather report in order to determine the location of the storm.
+The staff will then close the library and inform patrons of the situation and give them the option to seek shelter of their choice or to proceed to the Village Hall with Library staff.
 Normal routine may resume when the all-clear sign is given by local authorities.